Annual CT Artists Juried Exhibition

 How does the jurying process work?

-After the receiving date, the juror will come to the gallery to jury the exhibition.
-Usually, the juror reviews the entire submission at leisure and then reviews each work.
-We do not follow the juror.
-No staff or volunteers of SMM have any influence on your artwork’s acceptance into the exhibition, except the Director, who may override any selection made by the Juror.
-Some reasons for the latter can poor craftsmanship, framing, or recognizing work that has previously been exhibited in SMM.
+After the entry deadline, the juror will receive an electronic file containing all the provided information and images of entered work.
+The file will be edited to ensure the anonymity of the artist.
+No Museum staff or volunteers have any influence on your artwork’s acceptance into the exhibition, except the Director, who may override any selection made by the Juror.
+Some reasons for the latter can be poor craftsmanship, framing, or recognizing work that has previously been exhibited in SMM.
 The jurying process and decisions on awards usually requires about five hours of the juror’s time.
-The Juror has considerable discretion in establishing the award categories, for example, whether the awards will be first, second, third place, best in each medium or technique, honorable mentions, etc. The awards will be announced at the Opening Reception at about 2:00pm.
-No one will be informed about the awards until this time.
+The Juror has considerable discretion in establishing the award categories, for example, whether the awards will be first, second, third place, best in each medium or technique, honorable mentions, etc. The awards will be announced at the Opening at about 2:00pm.

 How do I know if my work is accepted?